Understanding through music

-Whoever dares to tune in to the news these days is informed with every new terror attack about what differentiates „us“ from „the others“.
-They hear right-wing politicians declare that Islam and Muslims are not wanted in Europe, America, are attacked even in otherwise peaceful New Zealand.
-They hear that the number of migrants coming to Europe will lead to a hyperxenesis of the western cultures by eastern cultures.
+Currently, Corona dominates the majority of the news.
+But all the problems, that had kept the world in suspense before, didn’t vanish overnight.
+And now as then applies: Whoever dares to tune in to the news these days is informed with every new terror attack about what differentiates „us“ from „the others“.
+They hear that walls are needed.
+They hear that migrants coming to Europe will lead to a hyperxenesis of the western cultures.
 They hear that the different spiritual and religious traditions cannot live side by side.

-As an international, intercultural and interreligious project, The same Word puts the focus on the musical and ethical commonalities of the world religions Judaism, Buddhism, Christianity, and Islam – which in the entirety of their main areas of influence span the globe.
+As an international, intercultural and interreligious project, The same Word focusses on the musical and ethical commonalities of the world religions Judaism, Buddhism, Christianity, and Islam and comments on them with humanistic philisophical ideas.
 In a large-scale collaboration, artists from around the world with links to these spiritual and cultural traditions, create a work of art.
-This piece enables an open-minded dialogue between groups which otherwise hardly interact.
+This piece enables an open-minded dialogue between groups with otherwise minited interaction.
 Thus the project aims at nothing less than furthering the understanding among followers of different spiritual and cultural traditions through the arts – which has been proven to be one of the most successful ways to promote understanding between groups of different backgrounds.
 Or in other words: